 TAPS Is Not A Form Of TTTS

 15 years of research into this incredibly rare disease has taught us many things.
-We know how to look for TAPS, we know how to treat it (although the best treatment is still unknow, and we know the long term outcomes.
-But still this myth persists that it’s just a form of TTTS and many doctors do not take it seriously.
-IT’s time to introduce routine screening protocols, and raise awareness of how to diagnose, treat and follow up twins born with TAPS.
+We know how to look for TAPS, we know how to treat it (although the best treatment is still unknown, and we know the long-term outcomes.
+But still, this myth persists that it’s just a form of TTTS and many doctors do not take it seriously.
+It’s time to introduce routine screening protocols, and raise awareness of how to diagnose, treat and follow up twins born with TAPS.

 TAPS is not a form of TTTS.
 It’s a separate, serious disease that needs to be taken seriously. #tapssupport #tapsisreal